myelinio/myelin.io/content/docs/concepts/what-is-myelin/index.md

 Each deployed model is versioned and is assigned a URL for specific to the version.
 The version is generated using the unique set of events that triggered the deployment task.

 ### Model Selection Strategy
-If multiple models a
+If multiple models are selected to perform a prediction, Myelin provides tools to automatically select the best model based on performance metrics.

-## ML Models Monitoring
+## ML Models Automatic Correction
 ### Metrics Server
 Myelin Metrics infrastructure is built around [Prometheus](https://prometheus.io).
-It is also provides a helper libraries to export metrics.
+It is also provides helper libraries to export metrics.

-### Alerts Management
+### Alerts Processing
 Each model graph can define alert based on metrics.
 The even driven infrastructure can be configured to react to alerts and trigger repair actions.